8 Track Drills That Will Make You A Faster, Stronger Runner

 1. Stand upright with your core and glutes engaged, chest up, arms at your sides, and feet hip-width apart.

-2. Hop on the ball of your right foot, keeping the right leg straight, as you simultaneously use your core to draw your left leg up so that your thigh is at least parallel to the ground.
-Dorsiflex your toes on the left foot so that they are pointing toward the sky.
+2. Hop on the ball of your right foot, keeping the right leg straight.
+Using your core to draw your left leg up so that your thigh is at least parallel to the ground, dorsiflex your toes on the left foot to point toward the sky.

 3. Rapidly claw your left foot to the ground, directly under your center of mass like a prancing horse, landing on the ball of your foot near the toes.
 You won’t be progressing very far forward.